 Young boy with tautog.
 Photo credit: Paul Caruso, MA DMF.

-Throughout their life, tautog aggregate around structured habitats.
-Shallow, vegetated estuaries and inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
+Tautog are sexually mature at three to four years of age and can live for more than 30 years.
+Throughout their life, tautog aggregate around structured habitats in estuaries and inlets to offshore reefs.
+Shallow, vegetated inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
 North of Long Island, tautog are generally found around rocks and boulders.
-Toward the southern end of its range, tautog often inhabit wrecks, jetties, natural and artificial reefs, and shellfish beds.
-This aggregation around structure makes tautog easy to catch, even when biomass levels are low.
+Toward the southern end of their range, tautog often inhabit wrecks, jetties, natural and artificial reefs, and shellfish beds.
+This aggregation around structure makes tautog easy to find and catch, even when biomass levels are low.